Ezekiel Elliott Expected At Dallas Cowboys' Training Camp In Spite Of Possible Legal Trouble

 Amid reports of Ezekiel Elliott being involved in an altercation at a bar just outside of Dallas, the running back is expected to join the Dallas Cowboys when they convene for training camp.
 Thus far there are no signs to assume that Ezekiel Elliott will not be joining his Cowboys’ teammates in camp.

-The Dallas Cowboys are slated to begin NFL training camp in less than a week at Oxnard, California and the status of Ezekiel Elliott has become a question mark.
+The Dallas Cowboys are slated to begin NFL training camp in less than a week at Oxnard, California, and the status of Ezekiel Elliott has become a question mark.
 Already facing a possible suspension, Elliott was involved in a fight in Wichita Falls, Texas.
 The Cowboys’ running back reportedly punched a bar patron (courtesy of Complex) during a scuffle.
 All initial reports regarding the incident Ezekiel Elliott were originally unclear.

-CBS Dallas-Fort Worth, broke the news about a disturbance at the bar where Ezekiel Elliott was patronizing.
+CBS Dallas-Fort Worth broke the news about a disturbance at the bar where Ezekiel Elliott was patronizing.
 An altercation was reported to the police, yet there were no arrests made at the scene.
-Much of the details to the scuffle in terms of how many people where involved and how did it start remain unclear.
+Much of the details to the scuffle regarding how many people were involved and how did it start remain unclear.
 It should not prevent Ezekiel Elliott from being with his Dallas Cowboys’ teammates next week.
 There is a possibility that criminal charges are filed against Elliott.

 The incident at the Wichita Falls bar is the latest in growing list of Ezekiel Elliott transgressions.
-Each situation have been deemed as minor thus far, however a potential fallout from a serious situation looms.
+Each situation have been deemed as minor thus far.
+However, a potential fallout from a serious situation looms.

 As previously reported, there is a possibility that the Cowboys’ star running back could receive a brief suspension from the NFL.
 According to the Dallas Morning News, the league is still investigating Ezekiel Elliott for pulling up the top of a young woman during a St. Patrick’s Day parade.
 The NFL could ban Elliott for a game or two at the start of the Dallas Cowboys’ season.
 Unless the NFL decides to treat the bar scuffle that Ezekiel Elliott was reportedly involved in as a separate matter, it could be used in their final decision.